fleetdm/fleet/handbook/company/leadership.md

 > **_Note:_** _Employment classification isn't what makes someone a fleetie.
 Some Fleet team members are contractors and others are employees.
 The distinction between "contractor" and "employee" varies in different geographies, and the appropriate employment classification and agreement for any given team member and the place where they work is determined by Head of Digital Experience during the process of making an offer._

 Here are the steps hiring managers follow to get an offer out to a candidate:

+1. **Create a copy of the "Why hire?"**: Create a copy of the ["Why hire?" template](https://docs.google.com/document/d/1Hoq7qeZT683JErYeqPYs0v2mIoQCw2lvWOepsZn9IDg/copy?) and complete all TODOs on the "🧑‍🚀 Candidate details" tab.

-1. **Call references:** Before proceeding, make sure you have 2-5+ references.
+2. **Call references:** Before proceeding, make sure you have 2-5+ references.
 Ask the candidate for at least 2-5+ references and contact each reference in parallel using the instructions in [Fleet's reference check template](https://docs.google.com/document/d/1LMOUkLJlAohuFykdgxTPL0RjAQxWkypzEYP_AT-bUAw/edit?usp=sharing).
 Be respectful and keep these calls very short.

-2. **Add to team database:** Update the [Fleeties](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) doc to accurately reflect the candidate's:
+3. **Add to team database:** Update the [Fleeties](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) doc to accurately reflect the candidate's:
    - Start date

 > _**Tip:** No need to check with the candidate if you haven't already.
 Just guess.
 First Mondays tend to make good start dates.
 When hiring an international employee, Pilot.co recommends starting the hiring process a month before the new employee's start date._